MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ## Considerations for Direct Routing

-The following sections describe how to manage emergency calling for Direct Routing users.To find out whether Direct Routing is the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).
+The following sections describe how to manage emergency calling for Direct Routing users.
+To find out whether Direct Routing is the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).

 ### Emergency call enablement for Direct Routing